nuxtus/nuxtus/README.md

 ## Production deployment

 By default Directus is configured to accept CORS from any origin.
 Nuxtus suggests modifying this for your production deployment.

+If you chose to install, remove the Nuxtus hook extension by deleting the folder `server/extensions/hooks/nuxtus-hook` from your project.

 ## Manual setup